 Raspberry Pi Foundation is offering free online course on Teaching Programming in Primary Schools.
 This course is designed for non-subject-specialist primary or K-5 teachers.

 In the free online course, applicants will understand key programming concepts and apply them using Scratch.
-The course will start on February 20, 2017
+The course is open for the year 2020.

 Course At Glance